protocol/cel-retrieval/saturn-aliens/reports/treasury_spec.md

 As such, we want to introduce a mechanism for nodes to gracefully tell the network they will be going offline.
 If a node goes offline not gracefully, we need to penalize the node.
 If it goes offline gracefully, we still want to penalize it, although less than going ungracefully.

-We can currently extract the uptime data of each station from the orchestrator.
+We can currently extract the uptime data of each node from the orchestrator.
 This is trusted data since the service is operated centrally and the data is not reported by nodes.

 ### Bad behaviors